 WILL THE CIRCLE BE UNBROKEN

-I like Will the Circle be unbroken as a beginner banjo song because most people have heard this in their lifetime, the melody is easy sung, and quite memorable.
-This is a three chord song and from a roll perspective shouldn’t present any challenges.
+Will the Circle be unbroken is an easy to learn beginner banjo song; most people have heard this in their lifetime, the melody is easy to sing, and quite memorable.
+This is a three chord song-from a roll perspective, it shouldn’t present any challenges.

 Here is a Teaching Video by one of youtube’s banjo teaching favorites.
 This is a great song to learn use those FORWARD ROLLS on.
 I’ll often demonstrate to students that I can play the entire song using almost nothing but forward rolls.